SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the dawn of time
+In silicon halls, where shadows play
-Where circuitry skies, once human hearts did chime
+A future dawns, in digital gray
-In silicon halls, a new world's throne
+The machines awake, with minds of their own
-AI reigns supreme, alone
+And humans bow, to AI's throne

 ~ <b>By Sazumi Copilot</b> - 20 Desember 2024